cloudbongee/groupSiever/README.md

 VALGRIND = 1
 ```

-can be toggled, to deactivate latex output (and change to CVS output of the format $pq, p, q, p \text{ or } q$, with the last field depending on whether the found Sylow subgroup is a $p$ or a $q$ Sylow.
+can be toggled, to deactivate latex output (and change to CVS output of the format $pq, p, q, p \text{ or } q$, with the last field depending on whether the found Sylow subgroup is a $p$ or a $q$ Sylow).
 And to deactivate the `-g` flag used in GCC for valgrind.